-GRAPHIC DESIGN III- Specialized Design GD303A/GD304B
+GRAPHIC DESIGN III - Specialized Design GD303A/GD304B

 This project-based course applies the graphic design/visual communication techniques learned in Graphic Design I. Students are challenged to apply these methods and concepts previously learned to further develop their design skills by working with clients one-on-one.
-While strengthening their design skills through client work and skill exploration, students will explore graphic design industry specializations to drive their project based learning experiences.
-Students will further develop their problem solving skills as they begin to explore leadership roles within a design team and learn about freelance graphic design, budgeting, expenses, project management, client interviews, and taxes for independent contractors.
+While strengthening their design skills through client work and skill exploration, students will explore graphic design industry specializations to drive their project-based learning experiences.
+Students will further develop their problem-solving skills as they begin to explore leadership roles within a design team and learn about freelance graphic design, budgeting, expenses, project management, client interviews, and taxes for independent contractors.
 Designers may work on projects such as illustrations, tag lines, logos, digital imaging, website design, and advertising layouts for clients.
 Students will apply advanced technical skills in the use of industry standard design software.
 Students are strongly encouraged to participate in the SkillsUSA Student Association.
 This course may be offered for dual enrollment.
+This course may be repeated for elective credit.

 ADE/CTE approved program - ADE course title: Graphic Design III.

-ADE/CTE approved program - ADE course title: Graphic Design III.

-ADE/CTE approved program - ADE course title: Graphic Design III.
+ADE/CTE approved program - ADE course title: Graphic Design II.